116davinder/AnsibleInAction/README.md

 ### Notes*
 ```
 All roles are tested with ubuntu based system till now.
-Redis and MongoDB roles are tested on both systems(Redhat and ubuntu).
 Test Environment are ubuntu 16.04(64bit) and Centos-7(64bit)
 ```